Skip to footer content

 pip install flask

-Then add below code to app.py.
+Then add the following code to app.py.

 app = Flask(__name__)